 There!
 We didn’t have to count.
 Two million dogs will be chipped in just the tiny country of Portugal.
 Remember, that doesn’t include other pets and it doesn’t include Europe.

 Microchipping was just a precursor to GPS tracking by NAIS.
-Stop and think.
-PAWS was a first step.
-It brought up many "issues" by AKC and HSUS.
-Microchip, microchip, microchip.
-Forget about DNA but for goodness sake, microchip.
+PAWS would have been a giant first step but the dog fancy stopped the legislation introduced by Rick Santorum .
+But microchips?
+Wow, something AKC and HSUS agree on.
+For goodness sake, if you love your dog, microchip.
 What if your dog is lost?

 PAWS was to smooth the way, enforce chipping, get AKC into your homes via “inspections” and yes, ultimately, to insure that you live up to those ridiculous USDA requirements written by non-animal people who think of dogs as rabbits...
 But I digress.

 Yes, there’s more to follow.
 This is a bit like being told your 14 year old daughter is pregnant.
 First you don’t believe it.
 Then you accept the truth and comfort her.
 Then you begin to think of the implications and want to castrate the guy that did this to her.
 Then you take another look at your beautiful daughter and decide whether being a financially and morally responsible grandparent (read that as owner) is in your future.
 There are no easy decisions but they have to be made.

 More information on National Animal Identification System (NAIS) courtesy Wikipedia

 Get related information and dig for gold below.

 PROJECT: POLITICS 2012 Learn about their voting alliances, contributors, and pets which may indicate character traits!
 Solidify & Share Your Political Perspective

 Copyright © ii NetPlaces Network / TheDogPress.com - All Rights Reserved